DylanKentish/ECM3440-python/README.md

 ## Concurrency

 Programs that run continuously will generally need to accept new input, create output and perform some data transformation at the same time.
-This is called `concurrency` and can be achieved in numerous ways.
+This is called `concurrency` and can be achieved in several ways.
 This is a big subject with a lot of theoretical and practical considerations.

 ### Coroutines and event loops